 Support and affinity groups: Support groups are also available to Blake students, parents and faculty and staff who identify as GLBT.
 These groups are confidential.
 Anyone wishing to know more about the support and affinity groups is encouraged to contact JJ Kahle email@example.com for more information.

-LGBT Family Support Group
+LGBT Family Pride Group